shanealsingh/ss.carousel/README.md

 # ss.carousel

-A lightweight carousel built in AngularJS
+A lightweight carousel directive built in AngularJS

 *This is a work in progress*